 - 1. Whether "late blooming" or not, Dr. Griffin cannot discount the almost five hours of fire that occurred before 3:30 PM.
-This fire, even if relatively cool, would contribute to structural heating and weakening, at least in local areas. - 2.
+This fire, even if relatively cool, would contribute to structural heating and weakening, at least in local areas.
+The FDNY also detected signs of structural distress, concluding that a collapse was possible, well before 3:30 PM as shown above. - 2.
 Dr. Griffin, perhaps misled by Kevin Ryan, has double-counted the fire resistance rating.
 Fire certification applies to the steel and the fireproofing, not both independently.
 Bare steel is essentially unrated without special considerations.
 WTC 7 was by no means designed to handle five hours of fire, as he claims. - 3.
 Raging fires have indeed led to structural collapses, as we treated in our discussion of the WTC Towers.
 All of the fires cited by Dr. Griffin were fought, unlike WTC 7; all of them had intact fireproofing, whereas WTC 7 likely sustained some damage to its fireproofing; and in two of the case studies, total collapse was only averted because the buildings contained a concrete core, while WTC 7 had no structural concrete.

 These errors invalidate Dr. Griffin's conclusion.
-Total collapse is indeed plausible, as was evinced in the commentary and actions of the FDNY.
+Total collapse was indeed plausible, as was evinced in the commentary and actions of the FDNY.
 In every interview studied, no firefighter expressed any doubt that WTC 7 could fall as a result of the fires.

-Dr. Griffin next remarks on the likelihood of the large diesel fuel storage tanks figuring in the final report, and that NIST may claim the debris impacts were more significant than previously recognized, in a set of comments that I can only describe as sarcastic.
+Dr. Griffin next remarks on the likelihood of the large diesel fuel storage tanks figuring in the final report, and that NIST may claim the debris impacts were more significant than previously recognized, in a set of comments that the author can only describe as sarcastic.
 He is correct in that FEMA referred to the diesel fuel hypothesis as a "low probability of occurrence," but FEMA clarifies this remark in its report: